 Tea consumption in Japan spread from practices in Buddhist temples such as bukucha, which was the offering of tea to the Buddha.
 Shinto also celebrated tea, with temples giving offerings to their Kami.
 In the mid-thirteenth century in Japan, temples as a way to restore their fortunes would organize tea gatherings called ochamori.
-In the beginning, these would only involve priest drinking tea at the temple but it quickly moved to involve the surrounding community.
+In the beginning, these would only involve priests drinking tea at the temple but it quickly moved to involve the surrounding community.
 Today it is a celebration that can be participated in by anyone (eds.
 Varley, H.P., et al., 1989).

 Matcha Cultivation Production and Region

 In Japan, the cultivation of Camellia sinensis, the evergreen tea shrub is mainly done in the southern regions of the country.
-The tea plant requires a warm climate (temperatures averaging between 11.5-18 C with a good amount of rainfall and soil that is well draining.
+The tea plant requires a warm climate (temperatures averaging between 11.5-18 C with a good amount of rainfall and soil that is well-draining.
 Higher temperatures may yield more tea leaves but the quality of them is far lower then leaves grown in a slightly cooler climate (eds.
 Hara, Y., et al., 2017) (Saberi, H., 2010).

-The tea plant grows from March to November and the leaves can be harvested between 2-4 times a year, dependant on the variety of the plant and the variety of tea produced.
+The tea plant grows from March to November and the leaves can be harvested between 2-4 times a year, depending on the variety of the plant and the variety of tea produced.
 Each harvest period takes about two weeks for harvest and happens about 4-6 weeks apart.
 All matcha is made through the milling of tencha leaves which provides a tea devoid of astringency (Heiss, M.L., 2007), although sencha and gyokuro can also be used to make powdered tea, they do not produce matcha instead they produce konacha.

 The first crop harvested also known as the first flush produces the highest quality of tencha tea which is later milled into matcha powder, this is done around late April to mid-May.
-The second and third flush, sometimes there is even a fourth flush of matcha that is able to be produced, are of far lower quality and have far fewer properties and antioxidants than the first flush (eds.
+The second and third flush, sometimes there is even a fourth flush of matcha that can be produced, are of far lower quality and have far fewer properties and antioxidants than the first flush (eds.
 Hara, Y., et al., 2017).

 The first harvest of tea leaves also produces almost twice as much as the later harvests.
-It is important for there not to be a delay in harvesting of the leaves as it will result in a significant reduction in the quality of tea they produce (ibid).
+It is important for there not to be a delay in the harvesting of the leaves as it will result in a significant reduction in the quality of tea they produce (ibid).
 The leaves, when picked, begin to oxidize quickly and ferment, therefore it is important that the processing of them is done immediately after harvesting to retain their nutritional content and colour (eds.
 Hara, Y., et al., 2017).

 Matcha is always made with tencha.
 Tencha, ten means mortar or grind, cha meaning tea.
 Tencha production can be said to be a variation of gyokuro production but slightly different.
 Tencha leaves are not rolled after steaming and drying, unlike gyokuro.
-The steaming is a quick process lasting 30 seconds and no more, a deeper steam (between 60 seconds to 120 seconds) will result in a deeper and more cloudy green colour with is becoming more popular in Japan.
+The steaming is a quick process lasting 30 seconds and no more, deeper steam (between 60 seconds to 120 seconds) will result in a deeper and more cloudy green color with is becoming more popular in Japan.
 The tencha leaf is flat, making it easier to strip the veins off after the leaf has been steamed and dried and before it is milled.
 The remaining leaf is now perfectly suitable for the making of matcha.
 Sencha leaves can also be milled into powdered tea, however, it will not make matcha, it is used to make agari or koncha, which is also powdered tea.
-It is often served at sushi restaurant as a palate cleanser (Heiss, M.L., et al., 2007).
+It is often served at sushi restaurants as a palate cleanser (Heiss, M.L., et al., 2007).

 Millstones were used in China in the 11th century and the 14th century in Japan (Fujioka, K., et al., 2016).
-Today powdering of green tea is done by several different techniques, ceramic mills, ball mills and mixers.
+Today powdering of green tea is done by several different techniques, ceramic mills, ball mills, and mixers.
 Ceramic mills have been shown to produce the finest powder (Fujioka, K., et al., 2016).